1 The history and examination

-Body temperature is measured with a digital or mercury thermometer.
+Body temperature is measured with a digital thermometer.
 In younger children the axillary temperature must be recorded.
 In older children the oral temperature can be measured under the tongue.
 Rectal temperatures should not be taken.

-If a mercury thermometer is used, always shake the mercury down before measuring a temperature.
 Leave the thermometer in the axilla for 1 to 2 minutes, with the arm held against the body, before reading the temperature.
 The normal axillary body temperature is 36.5 to 37 °C. If the axillary temperature is higher than 37 °C, the child has a fever.
 The normal oral temperature is slightly higher than the axillary temperature, with a normal range up to 37.5 °C. Always clean the thermometer before taking a child’s temperature.